 - must have the professional competence and experience to make those contributions.

 Liana is an organisation which functions entirely through the efforts of its members.
 When necessary Liana recruits professionals from outside the organisation as short-term volunteers.
-These volunteers become regular members if they so wish.
 Most commonly Liana obtains specific expertise for its projects from local research and learning institutes, providing additional information resources if necessary.

 Individuals or registered organisations who wish to support the aims of Liana but can not become members as described above can become supporting members.

 Regular (north) €30, Regular (south) €10, Supporting individual €75, Supporting corporate €500

 Liana does not actively seek new members but welcomes membership of individuals and companies/organisations.
 Contact email@example.com if you would like to become a member.

 Donating to the project activities:

 You can help schools in Tanzania obtain rainwater harvesting tanks, improved stoves and hand washing facilities and get your name engraved on the label of the stove or a water tank and photos of the structure you funded.